Rent safe and private dog parks hosted by locals

 What to do about your dog’s digging

-• Reinforce alternate behaviors, meaning making other activities more enjoyable than digging by rewarding with favorite toys or treats
+• Reinforce alternate behaviors—this means you make other activities more enjoyable than digging by rewarding with favorite toys or treats.

-Butt scooting is often a sign of discomfort or irritation in your dog’s anal area.
+Butt dragging is often a sign of discomfort or irritation in your dog’s anal area.

 Dogs might butt scoot when their anal glands are full

-Dogs have two small glands on either side of their anus that produce a scent that is unique to each dog.
-These glands can become enlarged, impacted, or infected.
-Scooting can help dogs express the glands and relieve the discomfort.
+Dogs have two small glands on either side of their anus that produce a scent that is unique to each animal.
+These glands are usually expressed when your pup uses the bathroom normally—but if they become enlarged, impacted, or infected, scooting can help dogs relieve the discomfort.

 Dogs might butt scoot due to intestinal parasites

 Some parasites, such as tapeworms, can cause itching around the anus.
-This isn’t as common as irritated anal glands — don’t panic! — but is important to know just in case.
+This is not as common as more simple problems like irritated anal glands.
+(So don't panic!)
+Just keep it in mind as a possibility if your dog's behavior is an ongoing problem.

 Dogs might butt scoot because of an environmental or food allergy